Olex2/icdm10/content/english/abstracts/bartley.md

 image: "/images/abstracts/bartley.png"
 date: 2025-05-02
 categories: ["Flash-Talk",  "Methods"]
-tags: ["chemical bonding", "QTAIM", "database"]
+tags: ["chemical bonding", "QTAIM", "database", "conformers", "wavefunction analysis"]
 draft: false
 summary: The different concepts of chemical bonding are not only relevant for molecular chemistry, but also for us materials chemists dealing with extended solids.
 params: